Recycling collection bins outside a commercial property in Richmond upon Thames

 Partnerships with charities and reuse organisations are central to reducing commercial landfill and promoting a circular economy.
 The borough works with local and national charities — including furniture reuse charities, clothing banks and food redistribution networks — to ensure that surplus goods and edible food are diverted from the waste stream.
 These collaborations transform commercial waste management into an opportunity for social value, supporting community reuse and reducing the need for new raw materials.

-Workers sorting separated commercial recycling at borough facility The borough's approach to waste separation is straightforward and business-friendly: segregate food waste, paper and cardboard, glass, cans and mixed plastics, plus designated streams for textiles and small electricals.
+A large waste collection truck operated by Commercial Waste Richmond upon Thames is parked on a gravel surface in an open outdoor area.
+The truck is painted in a bright orange cab with a black rear waste container, which appears to be made of metal with a corrugated texture.
+The container is partially lifted at an angle, with hydraulic arms extending from the side of the truck to facilitate unloading or loading waste materials.
+The sky above is partly cloudy with white clouds scattered across a blue background, and a line of trees and greenery are visible in the distance.
+The scene reflects a typical rubbish collection operation in a rural or semi-industrial environment near Richmond upon Thames, highlighting the professional waste management service provided by the company.
+The borough's approach to waste separation is straightforward and business-friendly: segregate food waste, paper and cardboard, glass, cans and mixed plastics, plus designated streams for textiles and small electricals.
 Many commercial premises adopt dedicated bins or sacks for organics and dry recycling, mirroring the kerbside systems used across neighbourhoods to make collection and processing more efficient.
 This separation at source increases the yield of recyclable materials and lowers contamination — essential for meeting the commercial waste Richmond upon Thames recycling goals.

 Low-carbon vans and alternative fuels are being rolled out across collection fleets to lower transport emissions for commercial collections.
 Operators increasingly deploy electric and hybrid vans, cargo bikes for last-mile transfers in dense town centres and route-optimisation software.
 These investments support emissions reductions in the borough's sustainable rubbish area while maintaining high-frequency, reliable collections for businesses.